jiantongliu/jiantongliu.github.io/_pages/academic.md

   * Represented the group to give a talk at the Joint Mathematics Meeting (JMM) in January 2023.
   * Supervisors: Professor Marion Campisi, Nicholas Cazet

-Teaching Experience (Fall 2021 - Expected Spring 2023)
+Teaching Experience (Fall 2021 - Spring 2023)
 ------
 I am an assistant instructor at the [UCLA Olga Radko Endowed Math Circle](https://circles.math.ucla.edu/circles/).
 * I taught the Intermediate 2B class online during the 2021-2022 academic year.
 The topics include Number Theory, Algebra, Graph Theory, and Algorithms.